Last Updated on May 8, 2023 by Tim Wells

 Pure Android boxes offer:

-- More apps: A pure Android box can access the full Google Play Store.
+- More apps: A pure Android box can access the entire Google Play Store.
 That means you can install more apps without resorting to sideloading or other shenanigans to get the app you want on your device.

 - Fewer ads and bloatware: Tired of paying over $100 for a device and still seeing ads all over your screen?
 You rarely see them on a pure Android box.
-It’s just a clean, simple interface, so you can watch the content you want without ads.
+It’s just a simple interface, so you can watch the content you want without ads.

 5 Reasons to Buy an Android TV\Google TV Device Instead